Big Russian money out of Cyprus; crisis endangers flows

 Russian business leaders criticised the EU bailout plan, and the "haircut" it would impose on depositors.
 However, if Cyprus stands by its rejection, heavier losses could result.

-"There will be a serious outflow of capital from Cyprus," said Vladimir Potanin, the chief executive of Norilsk Nickel (GMKN.MM), the world's largest nickel and palladium miner.
+"There will be a serious outflow of capital from Cyprus," said Vladimir Potanin, the chief executive of Norilsk Nickel , the world's largest nickel and palladium miner.

 "It won't affect me or my company.
 But they have put Cyprus to the knife and what has happened is a disgrace."